differential-network-analysis/dnaici/demo/README.md

 **Usage**: Gene expresion are the input to the module `DNAICI.preprocess_omics_map2hic()` when preprocessing multi-omics datasets.

-> **Note**: `/expression_data/rna_count.txt` record the count value file
+> **Note**: There is another file in this folder: `/expression_data/rna_count.txt`.
+It recorded the count value of RNA-seq from two repeat observations of MCF7 cells and MCF7TR cells.
+This file is the input to the dnaici.diegs_enrichment() function, which is used to select differential expressed genes.

 ## Nucleosome density

-**File**: `/nucleosome_density_data/mcf7_t0_DNas_200b.bed`
+**Example file**: `/nucleosome_density_data/mcf7_untreated_DNas_200b.bed`

 **Format**:

 ```
-chr1	10400	10600	-0.891	0.0	0
-chr1	13200	13400	-0.891	0.0	0
 ...
+chr18	11800	12000	1.266	7.700865	7.57475
+chr18	12000	12200	1.266	7.700865	7.57475
+...
 ```

 **Description**: DNase-seq and ATAC-Seq of nucleosome density in MCF7 and MCF7TR cells.
 Each row tells the zscore value in a certain region.
+DNase-seq of nucleosome density in zero and one hour of E2 treated MCF7 cells were from Ref [[2]](https://www.nature.com/articles/s41467-019-09320-9), while ATAC-Seq in tamoxifen-resistant MCF7TR cells were obtained from Ref [[5]](https://www.nature.com/articles/s41556-020-0514-z).

 **Usage**: Nucleosome density are the input to the module `DNAICI.preprocess_omics_map2hic()` when preprocessing multi-omics datasets.

-**Note**: DNase-seq of nucleosome density in zero and one hour of E2 treated MCF7 cells were from Ref [2](https://www.nature.com/articles/s41467-019-09320-9), while ATAC-Seq in tamoxifen-resistant MCF7TR cells were obtained from Ref [5](https://www.nature.com/articles/s41556-020-0514-z).

 ## Histone marker

-**File**: `/histone_data/mcf7_t0_ctcf_200b.bed`
+**Example file**: `/histone_data/mcf7_tamr_ctcf_200b.bed`

 **Format**:

 ```
-chrom	starts	ends	TIME0_ctcf_log2zscore	TIME0_ctcf
-chr1	521400	521600	1.410	5.43354
-chr1	521600	521800	1.410	5.43354
 ...
+chr18	12200	12400	-0.273	0.0
+chr18	12400	12600	-0.273	0.0
+...
 ```

 **Description**: ChIP-Seq experiments of markers for enhancer (H3K27ac and H3K4me1), promoter (H3K4me3), repressor (H3K27me3 and H3K9me3), and insulator (CTCF) in MCF7 and MCF7TR cells.
 Each row tells the zscore value in a certain region.
+ChIP-Seq of histone markers in zero and one hour of E2 treated MCF7 cells were from Ref [[2]](https://www.nature.com/articles/s41467-019-09320-9), while ChIP-Seq in tamoxifen-resistant MCF7TR cells were obtained from Ref [[5]](https://www.nature.com/articles/s41556-020-0514-z).

 **Usage**: Histone markers are the input to the module `DNAICI.preprocess_omics_map2hic()` when preprocessing multi-omics datasets.

-**Note**: ChIP-Seq of histone markers in zero and one hour of E2 treated MCF7 cells were from Ref [[2]](https://www.nature.com/articles/s41467-019-09320-9), while ChIP-Seq in tamoxifen-resistant MCF7TR cells were obtained from Ref [[5]](https://www.nature.com/articles/s41556-020-0514-z).

 ## References